 How to refer: GPs (General Practitioners)

-Please refer your patient with inherited sight loss to local ophthalmology or to a Genetics clinic.
+Please refer your patient with inherited sight loss to local ophthalmology or to a Ophthalmic genetics clinic.
 Unaffected relatives should be referred to clinical genetics.

 How to refer: Ophthalmologists